maciekgajewski/CloserLookAtUB/presentation.md

 https://lwn.net/Articles/342330/
 ???
-It is C, so variable intiializations must be at the beginning
+It is C, so variable initializations must be at the beginning

 "The TUN/TAP driver provides a virtual network device which performs packet tunneling; it's useful in a number of situations, including virtualization, virtual private networks, and more. "
 ---